 Bangladeshi parents, who want to get MRP for their new born baby, have to follow the following procedures:

-- Apply for Birth Registration and get the Interim Birth Registration Number (IBRN) from this Embassy as this is mandatory to get MRP.
+- Apply for Birth Registration and get the Birth Registration Number (BRN) from this Embassy as this is mandatory to get MRP.

-- After getting IBRN, steps for MRP stated above should be followed.
+- After getting BRN, steps for MRP stated above should be followed.
 It may be noted that Child’s presence is necessary for MRP.

-- Instead of copies of pages 1 through 7 of applicant’s existing Bangladesh Passport along with the original passport (mentioned in step-3), copies of the first seven pages of parent’s Bangladesh passport along with the original passport and local (Thailand/Cambodia) Birth Certificate (original as well as photocopy) of the child has to be brought while submitting the MRP application form.
+- Copies of the parent’s Bangladesh passport and local (Thailand/ Cambodia) Birth Certificate (original as well as photocopy) of the child has to be brought while submitting the MRP application form.